 deep thought. or maybe it’s simply, there are some things you want to say just then, just the way it is, a thought, a feeling… and you quickly hit story, add a picture, key in something, format, and off you send it. a transient moment taking a form and flying across space to the world out there. see it if you like.

 to hold a present moment even as it’s becoming the past, something about it.

-people say all kinds of things on story, most of it is blithely inconsequential and even inane. now why am i not frowning at that? isn’t inconsequential also sometimes needed? if t weren’t, would it exist?
+people say all kinds of things on story, most of it is blithely inconsequential and even inane. now, why am i not frowning at that? isn’t inconsequential also sometimes needed? if it weren’t, would it exist?

 as i mentioned, i am into sarees. nowadays, i am trying to increase the frequency of donning them. having lost some weight over the past three years, i feel the need to capitalise on the moment, and dress up in my lovely sarees as often as i can. so yesterday, i was going for lunch and chose a pink tussar silk. i usually wear sarees in the evenings, here was a chance to take some photographs in natural sunlight.